UliRehr15/sst_misc01_lib/README.md

 # sst_misc01_lib
 sst Miscellaneous Lib

-This library should be build with QT 5 and qt creator 3.0.
+This Library is created with QtCreator 4.5.2 and gcc 7.3.0.

 Structure of coding projects should be: